You at Work

 That third category is where the majority of otherwise astute, successful and “together” professionals find themselves.
 I hate to tell you this, but you fit the classic definition of a procrastinator.
 It’s time to change that.

-The Psychology of Time Management: Don’t You Want Change?
+Psychology of Time Management: Do You Want Change?

 The “dirty” word here is desire.
 Let’s face it — you won’t lose weight at someone else’s prompting, not even your trusted physician’s.
 Likewise, even if you enroll in a very expensive time-management seminar, you won’t be truly successful at managing your time if you aren’t fully invested.

 Now here’s the good news.
 Research shows that when implementing any sound time-management program — such as apps, online programs and, if you’re old-school, great self-help books — you will actually gain at least two full hours a day.
 (Multiply that by seven or 30!)
-Even better, your productivity, performance and mental as well as physical health will improve.
+Even better, your productivity, performance, mental health and physical health will improve.

 What’s Your Biggest Distraction?

-The psychology of time management in the modern workplace is all about handling distractions.
+The psychology of time management is all about handling distractions.
 That’s because we’ve never worked in a more distracting environment than we do now.

 Email is the No. 1 distraction mentioned by most office workers, including law office personnel.
-A recent study found that the average professional receives about 120 emails per day.
 Most of us respond to the deluge of incoming messages with an almost Pavlovian reaction.
 We hear that unmistakable alert every time a new email arrives.
 Even if we know it is highly likely that particular message is nonessential, the urge to “just check real quick” is compelling.

 To tame that incessant “you’ve got mail” demon, you could simply turn off that seductive notification.
-Yeah, that might sound like going cold turkey, but you can still read your messages when you want to and have the time.
 Or you could schedule specific times throughout the day to check email.
 If you’re still a bit nervous about those people in your life who demand instantaneous response, simply let everyone know that you’ll respond during your designated email time.

-There are hundreds of good “amped-up” filter tools that can help you manage your daily deluge of incoming email.
-When you consider that the average worker spends 28% to 35% of the workday reading and responding to email, it becomes obvious that better managing time might just start with managing that inbox.
+There are hundreds of good “amped-up” filter tools that can help you manage your daily deluge of incoming emails.
+When you consider that the average worker spends 28% to 35% of the workday handling email, it’s obvious that better managing time might just start with managing that inbox.

 Apps such as SaneBox, Mailstrom, Boomerang and Inbox When Ready can help you organize and prioritize messages while reminding you to respond to top-priority emails.
 Unroll Me helps decrease the amount of unnecessary subscription email by unsubscribing you from ones you no longer want.